Mosquitoes flying around

 By Daniel Baldwin, BCE, CCFS, CP-FS

-Ticks can find their way into your home by hitching a ride on pets or people who unknowingly carry ticks on their clothing, shoes, or bags they carry.
-If this happens, you will want to take measures to address the issue and protect yourselves and your pets from tick bites.
+Small and persistent, ticks can enter your home by hitching a ride on pets or people who unknowingly carry ticks on their clothing, shoes, or even bags.
+If this happens, you will want to take measures to address the issue and protect yourself and your pets from tick bites.
+Understanding how to get rid of ticks at home and also how to prevent ticks from entering your living space is essential to staying safe from these pests.

 What are ticks?

-Ticks are part of the arachnid family and are related to spiders, scorpions, and mites.
-Ticks crawl, but don’t jump, fly, or drop from trees, contrary to popular belief.
-Ticks come in all sizes, with the smallest, a nymph, only about the size of a poppy seed.
-In comparison, an adult female dog tick can be as large as 15 mm in length after feeding
+Ticks are part of the arachnid class and are related to spiders, scorpions, and mites.
+Contrary to popular belief, ticks crawl but don’t jump, fly, or drop from trees.
+Ticks come in all sizes, with the smallest being a nymph, which is only about the size of a poppy seed.
+In comparison, an adult female dog tick can be as large as 15 mm in length after feeding.

-Ticks feed on mammals’ blood and adult ticks grow in size as they become engorged.
-The ticks that most commonly bite humans are the black-legged tick (also known as the deer tick), the Lone Star Tick, and the American or Brown Dog Tick.
+Ticks feed on mammals’ blood, and adult ticks grow in size as they become engorged.
+The ticks that most commonly bite humans are the black-legged tick (also known as the deer tick), the Lone Star tick, the American dog tick, and the brown dog tick.

 Do ticks spread diseases?

-Ticks spread disease by passing along viruses, bacteria, and parasites.
+Yes, ticks spread disease by passing along viruses, bacteria, and parasites.
 When a tick bites, it latches onto the skin and stays there for days, sucking on your or your pet’s blood, becoming engorged with it.
-While a tick is feeding, any germs in its saliva transmit to the host, spreading disease.
+While a tick feeds, germs in its saliva can transmit to the host, spreading disease.

 Diseases spread by ticks

-Several illnesses can be spread by ticks, but the most common diseases transmitted to humans include:
+Ticks can spread several illnesses, but the most common diseases transmitted to humans include:

 Lyme Disease: Lyme disease spreads through infected deer tick bites and causes fever, chills, headaches, and a rash.
 If left untreated, people who contract this disease can develop joint pain, heart palpitations, nerve pain, and brain inflammation.